FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-Knowing that your pet’s symptoms are the result of allergies should bring some sense of relief.
+Knowing that your pet’s allergy symptoms are the result of allergies should bring some sense of relief.
 Once the symptoms are explained, a pet parent can take the proper steps to then help their dog be liberated from the “pixies.”
 But first, determining the cause of your dog’s allergies is an important next step.

 What Causes Allergies?

 It can take months for an animal’s body to develop an allergic sensitivity to a particular product or even a particular food.
 A pet parent might have fed his or her dog the same food or treats for several months or even years, but a dog can still develop an allergy despite the repeated exposure sans a reaction, says Christina Horst, DVM for AAHA’s Pets Matter.

 “Wheat, soy, corn, dairy products, beef and chicken are common causes of food allergies,” Dr. Horst says.
 And most common in pets are flea and environmental allergies versus food and contact allergies.

 The following is a list of some common causes of allergies according to the ASPCA:

 - Tree, grass and weed pollens

 - Mold spores

 - Pet Dander